Sachsen 3 Pfennige red

 The Sachsendreier was printed in typography on sheets of five by four stamps.
 Altogether, 500,000 stamps in 25,000 sheets were printed in eight different printings, which can be distinguished by the colour of the printing ink, which varies from a pale brick red to carmine.
 463,118 stamps of this issue were sold, the remainder was burned.

 Only about three or four thousand Sachsendreier stamps have been preserved.
 Most of them are cancelled by penstroke or postmark, about 10% are unused.
 One complete sheet has survived, but in a restored state.
 It had been found stuck to a wall and had been damaged upon removal.
 It has changed hands several times, most recently in 1994.
 A second sheet had been broken up in the 1890s.
 A block of six stamps is the property of Museum für Kommunikation Berlin, the successor of Reichspostmuseum; a block of four stamps from the lower right corner is in private hands.

 Due to its rarity, the stamp has often been forged.
 Its popularity has made it part of the design of several commemorative stamp issues, and around 1900 the private Dresdner Verkehrs-Anstalt Hansa issued a stamp whose design strongly resembles the Sachsendreier.
+The price of a stamp is around $30,000 for one stamp to around $220,000 for a block.